All you need to know about the Enlighten system

 Enlighten is a 3-week treatment (for 95% of patients) and guarantees a B1 shade for 98% of cases.
 Patients are given a treatment kit to take home and use for 3 weeks.
 The first 2 weeks consist of constantly using the gel each night.
 Place the gel in the trays and then insert it into your mouth and go to sleep.
 Rinse them with cold water in the morning and place them somewhere dry, upside down so any excess water can escape.
 Once you have finished the two weeks of night treatment, move on to your final 3rd-week gel.
 The 6% gel is to be worn for 1 hour a day for seven days, once this week is complete, you have finished your Enlighten whitening journey.

 Follow along as we answer our most asked questions about the Enlighten system that patients are eager to know about.

-1. Do I have to go to a dentist for this?
+1. Do I have to go to the dentist for this?

 Yep.
 Professional whitening systems have to be done under the supervision of a dentist in the UK.

 Although that would be great, Enlighten whitening is a treatment, not just a product.
 That means a dentist is needed to perform the treatment, take your molds, and have your customised whitening trays made.
 Also, you need a check-up before doing the treatment.

 Plus UK law prohibits the selling of professional teeth whitening gels directly to the general public because they can only be provided under the supervision of a dentist.
 But fear not, head to our Find a Dentist section here (find.enlightensmiles.com) and you’ll find an Enlighten dentist near you.

 But if you have a complex case then it can take up to 8 weeks.
 Your dentist will be able to give you an accurate expectation during your initial appointment.

 98% of cases reach shade B1 and some even go beyond.
 This is regardless of your age, diet and current teeth shade.
 A lot of patients go beyond B1, but we can’t guarantee that.